-The Host Management Subsystem runs a modified version of the CentOS Linux operating system and provides the various interfaces and tools used to manage the system such as the GUI Configuration Utility, Advanced (Bash) Shell, tmsh CLI, DNS client, SNMP and NTP client and/or server.
+The Host Management Subsystem runs a modified version of the CentOS Linux operating system and provides the various interfaces and tools used to manage the system such as the WebGUI, Advanced (Bash) Shell, tmsh CLI, DNS client, SNMP and NTP client and/or server.

 The HMS can be accessed through the dedicated management network interface, TMM switch interfaces or the serial console (either directly or via AOM).